CUSTOMER INSIGHT & STRATEGY

 The content produced is gathered into 7 themes: #Sugar #SugarTrade #SugarBaby #HeySugar #SugarBeet #SugarFactory #Sugarism.

 The content is highly visual, basically videos or images with few descriptions.
-We selected a bunch of young international artists and photographers to create this kind of mood content.
+We selected a bunch of young international artists and photographers to create this kind of mood and content.

 © Luca Campri, Piotr Niepsuj, Francesco Nazardo